gdd12/SalesForceQuery/README.md

 python3 main.py
 ```

-The program will start and run a validation check for the existance of the credentials.json file.
-Since the first startup will not have this file, the program will exit and you can manually enter the credentials in the credentials.json file.
+The program will start and run a validation check for the existance of the credentials.json and config.json file.
+Since the first startup will not have these files, the program will create them from a template.

 ### 3. First-Time Setup
 In the ```credentials.json``` file, fill out all fields with appropriate values.